webonyx/graphql-php/docs/getting-started.md

         ],
     ],
 ]);

 ```

-(Note: type definition can be expressed in [different styles](type-system/#type-definition-styles),
+(Note: type definition can be expressed in [different styles](type-system/index.md#type-definition-styles),
 but this example uses **inline** style for simplicity)

 The interesting piece here is `resolve` option of field definition.
 It is responsible for retuning
-value of our field.
+a value of our field.
 Values of **scalar** fields will be directly included in response while values of
-**complex** fields (objects, interfaces, unions) will be passed down to nested field resolvers
+**composite** fields (objects, interfaces, unions) will be passed down to nested field resolvers
 (not in this example though).

-Now when our type is ready, let's create GraphQL endpoint for it `graphql.php`:
+Now when our type is ready, let's create GraphQL endpoint file for it **graphql.php**:

 ```php
 <?php